Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

 **[v1.0.0](../../releases/tag/v1.0.0): August 22, 2025.**

-- Launch of the course.
+- Launch of the book.

 ## 🙋‍♀️ & 🙋‍♂️ Contribution